Best daily deals

 What should you buy instead of the Blue Yeti X?

-As far as alternatives go, you can get good results from the older Yeti, but you may also want to look at the HyperX QuadCast S for a comparably priced mic.
+Regarding alternatives, you can get good results from the older Yeti, but you may also want to look at the HyperX QuadCast S for a comparably priced mic.
 The QuadCast S works pretty well, offers some similar features to the Yeti X, and even has software like the Yeti X. Though it isn’t a game-changing app by any means.

 Frequently asked questions about the Blue Yeti X

-The Blue Yeti X doesn’t come with the proper cables to connect the microphone to your phone, but you can purchase a microUSB to USB-C or microUSB to Lightning cable to connect it to your phone.
+The Blue Yeti X doesn’t come with the proper cables to connect the microphone to your phone, but you can purchase a micro-USB to USB-C or micro-USB to Lightning cable to connect it to your phone.

 There are a few accessories available from Blue, like stands and mounting screws.